mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 Test w1 has been diverted to 1 (Treatment) successfully.
 ```

-And when you run `gulp scripts`, your `w1` test object will no longer show up in your container.
+Note that the test needs to be `live` before you can divert traffic into it.

 ### Example: Stop and archive a test

-Your experiment (Wave ID: `w1`) has served it's purpose on the site and it's now time to switch it off.
-Simply set it to inactive:
+Your experiment (Wave ID: `w1`) has served it's purpose well and it's now time to switch off.

+Simply set it to `inactive`, like so:

 ```shell
 $ gulp set --inactive w1